-If a Member is injured or becomes ill due to the act or omission of another person (a "third party"), Blue Shield, the Member's designated medical group, or the IPA shall, with respect to services required as a result of that injury, provide the benefits of the Plan and have an equitable right to restitution, reimbursement or other available remedy to recover the amounts Blue Shield paid for services provided to the Member from any recovery (defined below) obtained by or on behalf of the Member, from or on behalf of the third party responsible for the injury or illness or from uninsured/underinsured motorist coverage.
+If a Member is injured or becomes ill due to the act or omission of another person (a "third party"), Blue Shield shall, with respect to services required as a result of that injury, provide the benefits of the Plan and have an equitable right to restitution, reimbursement or other available remedy to recover the amounts Blue Shield paid for the services provided to the Member from

-This right to restitution, reimbursement or other available remedy is against any recovery the Member receives as a result of the injury or illness, including any amount awarded to or received by way of court judgment, arbitration award, settlement or any other arrangement, from any third party or third party insurer, or from uninsured or underinsured motorist coverage, related to the illness or injury (the "recovery"), without regard to whether the Member has been "made whole" by the recovery.
-The right to restitution, reimbursement or other available remedy is with respect to that portion of the total recovery that is due for the benefits paid in connection with such injury or illness, calculated in accordance with California Civil Code Section 3040.
+Blue Shield's right to restitution, reimbursement or other available remedy is against any recovery the Member receives as a result of the injury or illness, including any amount awarded to or received by way of court judgment, arbitration award, settlement or any other arrangement, from any third party or third party insurer, or from uninsured or underinsured motorist coverage, related to the illness or injury (the "recovery"), without regard to whether the Member has been "made whole" by the recovery.
+Blue Shield's right to restitution, reimbursement or other available remedy is with respect to that portion of the total recovery that is due Blue Shield for the benefits it paid in connection with such injury or illness, calculated in accordance with California Civil Code section 3040.